tilemill-project/tilemill/platforms/README.md

 1. Test, do dev builds, make sure all dependencies are tagged and stable versions are good

-1. Increment the version in package.json
+1. Increment the version in `package.json`, `platforms/windows/installer/nsis_script.nsi`, and `platforms/ubuntu/debian/changelog`

 1. Tag tilemill: